face0b1101/logstash-env-tests/README.md

     }
     ```

-3. Ensure that `.env` is created an populated based on `.env.example`
+3. Ensure that `.env` is created and populated based on `.env.example`
     This example uses `cloud_id` and `cloud_auth` to access an Elasticsearch cluster in [Elastic Cloud](cloud.elastic.co).
 You need to add your own credentials.

 4. Execute `docker run` command